 Is it just coincidence that electricity blackouts in Spain and Portugal occured just days after Spain proudly proclaimed it had generated all the electricity used that day from renewable energy sources?
-This post provides links to two videos.
+This post provides links to two videos that explain the impact and possible causes of the blackouts.
+We also provide a link to a further article that suggests that instability in the Spanish grid was causing problems days before the national blackouts.

 The first video explains the impact that grid-scale blackouts have on modern day life and considers some of the wider impacts on energy costs of renewable energy.
 It is worth thinking about some of the consequences: